Ingrid Aune

-Ingrid Johansen Aune (Stavanger, October 19, 1985 – Namsos, August 1, 2019) was a Norwegian politician who was mayor of the city of Malvik from 2015 until her death.
+Ingrid Johansen Aune (19 October 1985 in Stavanger – 1 August 2019 in Namsos) was a Norwegian politician who was mayor of Malvik Municipality from 2015 until her death.

 Life

 Aune was born in 1985 in Stavanger.
 She earned a degree in International Relations and Economics from the University of Oslo in 2010, later completing her studies at the University of Wisconsin-Madison.
 She was a member of the Labour Party and she had been a political adviser whilst Jens Stoltenberg was Prime Minister.

-On May 15, 2012, she became political adviser to Minister of State Espen Barth Eide and part of the leadership of the Ministry of Defense.
+On 15 May 2012 she became political adviser to Minister of State Espen Barth Eide and part of the leadership of the Ministry of Defense.
 She moved on to a similar position in the Ministry of Foreign Affairs in September.

-She and her partner Eivind Olav Kjelbotn Evensen died on August 1, 2019 after a boat accident on the outskirts of Namsos.
+She and her partner Eivind Olav Kjelbotn Evensen died on 1 August 2019 after a boat accident on the outskirts of Namsos.
 She was 33 years old.
 She had been flown to Namsos Hospital but died after her arrival.